PhillipPapastefanou/SimPHony/README.md

 ## Tests
 Before running the example scripts one should make sure that SimPHony has been built sucessfully.
-Therefore, unittests both exist for cpp library and the python scripts.
+Therefore, unittests both exist for cpp library and the python application lib.
-The cpp unittests can either be run by some IDE (integrated development environment, such as Pycharm or VS-code) or directly by executing the binary.
-The Python unittests can also be run via IDE or from the terminal in the main directory:
+The cpp unittests can either be run by some IDE (integrated development environment, such as Clion or VS-code) or directly by executing the test binary.
+The Python unittests can also be run via IDE or from the terminal.
+To run all tests we recommend using the designated bash script for that in the tests folder:
 ``
-python -m unittest tests/main.py
+sh run_all_test.sh
 ``
 ## Usage